Protium heptaphyllum: Cultivation

 Protium heptaphyllum is cultivated throughout Brazil, since it is a plant that adapts to sand and clay soils.
 This species cannot be cultivated in swampy soils or next to rivers where there is constant flooding.

 Uses

 Fruit in the months from January to March.
-The fruits have a sweet and refreshing pulp and look like Halls candy, which can be consumed fresh.
+The fruits have a sweet and refreshing pulp, which can be consumed fresh.
 The tree can be planted in squares and large gardens for producing great shade or in revegetation projects for permanent preservation, aiming to provide food for birds and monkeys.
 The resin has medicinal and insecticidal properties.
 The wood has a reddish color and is used in civil constructions, floors, carpentry and joinery, its dense canopy provides ornamental purposes to the plant and can be used in urban or rural areas.
 P. heptaphyllum also releases chemicals from the resin on its leaves that can be used to create essential oils.